DPlayer234/houston-tools/README.md

 ]
 ```

+The board ID is used database-side to identify the board globally.
+As such, the board ID must be unique _globally_, not just per guild.
+Moving a board to another channel or emoji may have side effects but it won't break the scores.

-The board emoji must either be a unicode emoji or "&lt;id&gt;:&lt;name&gt;", i.e. "1305835613790146631:wowie".
-The channel and board emojis must be unique per guild.
-Unicode emojis are matches exactly, while custom emojis are matched by ID.
+The board emoji must either be a unicode emoji or "&lt;name&gt;:&lt;id&gt;", i.e. "wowie:1305835613790146631".
+The board emojis must be unique per guild.
+Unicode emojis are matched exactly, while custom emojis are matched by ID.
 The bot must be able to post to the channel.

-Note that the _persistent_ key for a board is the _channel_.
-You're allowed to swap out an emoji without affecting board scores, but changing the channel will constitute it being a new board.
+The board channel is not required to be unique and multiple boards may use the same channel.

 Also note that messages in nsfw channels are still tracked for sfw board channels, so they will show up on the leaderboards, but they will not be forwarded.
 Messages will be forwarded from an nsfw channel only if the board is nsfw.